 Let’s take an example: Mary is age 62, has worked at UPS for twenty years and she has about 50% of her $800,000 401(k) in UPS stock.
 She started buying UPS stock twenty years ago and has been ever since.
 She thinks she may be interested in pursuing a NUA transaction so she contacts her plan administrator to find out what the cost basis is and they tell her the cost basis on the UPS stock is $50,000.
 Mary has an existing account (or opens a new account) and rolls the UPS stock out of her 401(k) and into her non-qualified account.
 Once the UPS stock is in there, she decides to sell half of it this year and the other half next year in order to help diversify her investment holdings before retirement.

 While Mary does forgo the tax deferral IRAs offer, she still ends up saving quite a bit of tax by doing the NUA transaction.
-With NUA, assuming she is in the 28% marginal tax bracket now and later, she pays roughly $75,000 in tax.
+With NUA, assuming she is in the 24% marginal tax bracket now and later, she might pay roughly $64,500 in tax.
 If she would have simply rolled her 401(k) into an IRA, she would have to pay tax on all of distributions from the 401(k) over her lifetime.
-Assuming again she is in the 28% marginal tax bracket, she would have paid roughly $130,000 in tax.
-This is a savings of $55,000!
-For more information on NUA nuances and details, click here.
+Assuming again she is in the 24% marginal tax bracket, she would have paid roughly $96,000 in tax.
+This is a savings of $31,500!

 Pretty simple, right!?
 There are two caveats that we want you to be aware of when considering taking advantage of NUA.
 The first one is since the distribution is made from a qualified retirement account, you must be age 59 ½ or older in order to avoid early distribution penalties.
-Another important thing is there has been talk in congress about NUA Laws – Potential Changes for folks under age 50.
+Another important thing to note is that has been talk in congress about potentially eliminating the benefits of NUA for folks under age 50.
 One primary reason for changing the law is that the way it stands now, it incentivizes employees to buy employer stock in retirement accounts, but over-concentration in one stock is not usually the safest idea due to lack of diversification, especially as you approach retirement.